 One person dead after 18-wheeler crash along Greenwell Springs Road

-GREENWELL SPRINGS - One person is dead after a three-vehicle wreck along Greenwell Springs Road on Monday morning.
+BATON ROUGE - One person is dead after a three-vehicle wreck along Greenwell Springs Road on Monday.

 The road was closed near Alphonse Forbes Road for multiple hours after the crash.

-Sources told WBRZ that two 18-wheelers and one car crashed just after 12 p.m. and emergency medical treatment was needed at the site.
+Just after 12 p.m., sources told WBRZ that two 18-wheelers and one car crashed and emergency medical treatment was needed at the site.
 An Acadian AirMed helicopter landed in the area just before 12:45 p.m.
 The victim was first reported as an injury before being declared a fatality.

 State Police is working the crash.